 In The Art of Possibility,

-Rosamund and Benjamin Zander describe teaching through a practice they call enrollment
+Rosamund and Benjamin Zander describe teaching through a practice they call enrolment

 .
 “Enrolling is not about forcing, cajoling, tricking, bargaining, pressuring, or guilt-tripping someone into doing something your way.
-Enrollment
+Enrolment

 is the art and practice of generating a spark of possibility for others to share.”